3. Development: generating ideas

 - Creating transparency

-If you have already decided what action you are going then crowdsourcing will add little value.
+If you have already decided what action you are taking on a policy issue then crowdsourcing will add little value.
 However, even if your minister has decided on a course of action, you may still want to consider crowdsourcing idea for how to implement the policy.

 Principles of crowdsourcing